-Jay Barbeau: Oregon Man Accused Of Breaking Woman’s Arm With His Bare Hands In Road-Rage Incident
+Jay Barbeau: Oregon Man Accused Of Breaking Woman’s Arm With His Bare Hands In Road Rage Incident

 He then allegedly began repeatedly punching her in the face, breaking her glasses in the process.

-Mann says that she ran to where Barbeau was to try to put an end to the attack, but the much-larger man allegedly threw her to the concrete, knocking her unconscious and causing a concussion.
+Mann says that she ran to where Barbeau was to try to put an end to the attack, but the much larger man allegedly threw her to the concrete, knocking her unconscious and causing a concussion.

 A female passenger in Barbeau’s truck urged him to leave the scene, according to witnesses.
 Unfortunately for Barbeau, however, police had arrived before he could get very far.